Mushaal Pens Letter To Modi Seeking Yasins Immediate Release - UrduPoint

 Mushaal Pens Letter To Modi Seeking Yasin's Immediate Release

-Mushaal, in her letter to Indian Premier, demanded that the Indian government should release JKLF leader's Chairman Yasin Malik on health grounds and give him an opportunity of fair trial.
+Mushaal, in her letter to Indian Premier on Sunday, demanded that the Indian government should release JKLF Chairman Yasin Malik on health grounds and give him an opportunity of fair trial.

-She alarmed that her husband was moving towards slow death due to government's callous attitude towards him coupled with his hunger to death strike, which entered into the night day.
+She alarmed that her husband was moving towards slow death due to government's callous attitude towards him coupled with his hunger to death strike,which entered into the ninth day.

 She warned if anything bad happened to the voice of Kashmir freedom struggle, the Indian state would be held responsible for his murder.